iwswordpress/ndc-gql/COURSES-02/GUIDE.md

 ## SERVER03

-We do schema stitchingmerging using a simple strategy.
+We do schema stitching/merging using a simple strategy.

 For more involved ways with tools: